TORONTO, June 21, 2013 /CNW/ - Provincial and territorial ministers of

 cultural heritage of First Nation, Inuit, and Métis peoples and

-celebrate their important role in Canada's social, historical,
+underscore their important role in Canada's social, cultural, and

 "National Aboriginal Day provides Canadians with the opportunity to